 The one-year post-scheme evaluation focuses on the delivery of the outputs stated within the original business case.
 This provides a review of the lessons learnt through the development and delivery of the project, as well as considering any project outcomes achieved to date.
 This one-year post-scheme completion must be completed by the end of the subsequent financial year following project completion.

 The three/five-year post-scheme evaluation focuses to a greater extent on the delivery of the outcomes of the project.
 For projects with a total project cost of less than £8 million, the three/five-year post-scheme evaluation must be completed within three years of post-scheme evaluation.
-For projects with a scheme cost of over £8 million the three/five-year post-scheme evaluation must be completed by within five years of project completion.
+For projects with a scheme cost of over £8 million the three/five-year post-scheme evaluation must be completed within five years of project completion.

-Projects are exempt from the requirement to complete one year and three/five years post-scheme evaluation if plans are in place for the evaluation of the project through an alternative Government department, Government-owned company or non-departmental public body, and the outcome of which can be shared with the SELEP Ltd.
+Projects are exempt from the requirement to complete one year and three/five year post-scheme evaluation if plans are in place for the evaluation of the project through an alternative Government department, Government-owned company or non-departmental public body, and the outcome of which can be shared with the SELEP Ltd.

 The monitoring and evaluation reports, completed by local partners, will be subject to independent review by the SELEP Ltd.